 Marietta College introduces summer program designed for women in high school

 During her senior year at Parkersburg South High School, Kelli Barnette ’12 remembers the anxiety she had about heading off to college.
-That’s just one of the reasons she was passionate about the idea for the Women's Inspirational Summer Experience (WISE) at Marietta College.
+That’s just one of the reasons she was passionate about the idea for the Women's Inspirational Summer Experience (which was renamed Welcoming Inspirational Summer Experience in 2020) at Marietta College.

 “There are a lot of unknowns about the transition from high school to college life,” said Barnette, Marietta College’s Assistant Vice President for Enrollment Management.
 “After giving it some thought and speaking with others on campus, we wanted to offer a program that targeted women in high school who are high achievers and want to get a better understanding of what it will be like to live on a college campus, while also learning what challenges they will face in the classroom.”

 WISE is open to women entering their junior or senior year of high school and will take place July 9-12 on the Marietta College campus.

 Maribeth Saleem-Tanner, Director of Civic Engagement, said they designed the experience for young women who are smart and creative and have potential and would really benefit from the strong support network, enrichment activities, and confidence-building opportunities offered through WISE.

 “We have an incredible amount of resources at Marietta College for this program — beautiful facilities, the creativity and passion of our faculty and staff, our beautiful historic community, and amazing current students,” Saleem-Tanner said.
 “I have been so excited by the response I have already gotten from faculty, staff, and community members who want to be part of this program, and from current students who are really excited about mentoring and empowering young women.”

 Participants will experience college life at a small, supportive campus, staying in air-conditioned residence hall rooms and working closely with faculty, staff and current college student mentors to explore majors, career choices, resources, and opportunities.